phxdev1/icepanel-mcp/README.md

 ## ✉️ Support

 - For any issues with the IcePanel MCP Server, please contact the IcePanel team at [Support](mailto:support@icepanel.io).
+- The IcePanel team promises to read your email... eventually.
 - Note: This README was created by a contributor to the project, not by IcePanel's support team.
 Please direct all support inquiries to IcePanel directly.

 ## 📝 License